bshaffer/oauth2-server-php-docs/content/index.md

 ## <a class="anchor" name="learning-the-oauth-standard" href="#learning-the-oauth-standard"></a>Learning the OAuth2.0 Standard

-If you are new to OAuth2, I highly recommend the **<a href="https://knpuniversity.com/screencast/oauth" onClick="trackOutboundLink(this, 'Outbound Links', this.href)">OAuth in 8 Steps</a>** screencast from Knp University:
+1. If you are new to OAuth2, I highly recommend the **<a href="https://knpuniversity.com/screencast/oauth" onClick="trackOutboundLink(this, 'Outbound Links', this.href)">OAuth in 8 Steps</a>** screencast
+from Knp University:
 ![OAuth in 8 Steps](https://pbs.twimg.com/media/BemcRQ6CEAA1DxF.png)

-Additionally, take some time to click around on the [**OAuth2 Demo Application**](http://brentertainment.com/oauth2) and view the [source code](https://github.com/bshaffer/oauth2-demo-php) for examples using a variety of [grant types](overview/grant-types).
+2. Additionally, take some time to click around on the [**OAuth2 Demo Application**](http://brentertainment.com/oauth2) and view the [source code](https://github.com/bshaffer/oauth2-demo-php) for examples using a variety of [grant types](overview/grant-types).
 ![OAuth Demo Application](http://brentertainment.com/other/screenshots/demoapp-authorize.png)

+3. Also, [Auth0](https://auth0.com/) provides a very nice layer for implementing OAuth2.0 for [PHP applications](https://docs.auth0.com/server-platforms/php).

-Finally, consult the [official OAuth2.0 documentation](http://tools.ietf.org/html/rfc6749) for the down-and-dirty technical specifications.
+4. Finally, consult the [official OAuth2.0 documentation](http://tools.ietf.org/html/rfc6749) for the down-and-dirty technical specifications.

 Contact